Authors & Events

 Photo: © Barbara Sibley

-JENNIFER CLEMENT is the author of multiple books, including Widow Basquiat.
-She was awarded an NEA Literature Fellowship and the Sara Curry Humanitarian Award for Prayers for the Stolen.
+Jennifer Clement is the author of multiple books, including Widow Basquiat and Gun Love.
+She was awarded the NEA Fellowship for Literature and the Sara Curry Humanitarian Award for Prayers for the Stolen.
 The president of PEN International, she currently lives in Mexico City.

 Meet Ladydi Garcia Martínez.
 A girl born in the mountains of Guerrero, Mexico, she is set up to struggle to survive for the early part of her life.
 You see, young women in this part of the country are left to fend for themselves and to shirk the efforts and intentions of the drug lords who come through the village in search of pretty girls.
 Scorpions and snakes abound; formal education is not a constant; young girls disguise themselves as boys.
 This is life in Jennifer Clement’s new novel, Prayers for the Stolen.